How is it different from “just “ thinking?

 How does it work?

-In a Thinking Session, you’ll think about whatever you choose to focus on.
-The quality of my attention and the questions I offer you will help you pinpoint the issue or problem you’re faced with, will help you explore your feelings about it and map out what you can do about it.
+In a Thinking Session, you can think about whatever you want to focus on.
+My generative attention and the questions I may ask will help you pinpoint the issue you want to address, will help you explore your options, and you can map out what you can do about it.

 How is thinking in this way different from “just” thinking ?